jlorys/SQL-Server-sqls/README.md

 FROM Sales
 GROUP BY ROLLUP(Continent, Country, City)

---Change nulls into All value, to be more user friendly SELECT
+--Change nulls into All value, to be more user friendly (There must be case because of possible nulls) SELECT
     CASE WHEN GROUPING(Continent) = 1 THEN 'All' ELSE ISNULL(Continent, 'Unknown') END AS Continent,
     CASE WHEN GROUPING(Country) = 1 THEN 'All' ELSE ISNULL(Country, 'Unknown') END AS Country,